| |

 NY

-Master Plan for one of the most significant sites of the
+Master Plan for one of the most significant sites of the Arts

-Arts & Crafts movement in America, started in 1902.
+& Crafts movement in America, started in 1902.
 The Plan

 encompasses the historic core of the Colony, with approximately

-30 historic buildings, owned and operated by the Woodstock
+30 historic buildings, owned and operated by the Woodstock Guild

-assessments, conservation policy and actions, facilities use
+conservation policy and actions, facilities use planning for

-planning for program enhancement, budget, and identifying
+program enhancement, budget, and identifying appropriate development

-appropriate development opportunities within the historic
+opportunities within the historic context.
+(2006- 2007)

-White Pines was the residence and studios of the founder
+White Pines was the residence and studios of the founder of

-the Arts & Crafts movement in America.
+Arts & Crafts movement in America.
 Argus prepared a Conditions

 Assessment and Historic Structures Report for the 1903 White

-Pines complex of four buildings, followed by projects for
+Pines complex of four buildings, followed by projects for structural

-structural stabilization, exterior rehabilitation, and site
+stabilization, exterior rehabilitation, and site rehabilitation.

 (1997 - current, The Woodstock Guild)